hippie68/rom-checksum/README.md

 7dc9ee45e1ba0395e69e99a2bc36649e0a8e03fc  zelda_headered.zip
 ```

-Currently only NES headers are ignored.
+The script displays SHA-1 checksums for all kinds of ROM files, but currently only NES headers are ignored.
 Please let me know if there is demand for more headered file types.